 The ADRC loan closet allows people to borrow items such as walkers, bath chairs, wheelchairs and toilet seat risers for up to 3 months.
 It is meant to help people who only need the items on a temporary basis, such as after a surgery.
 The number and types of items available may vary based on donations and patron demand.
 Items are available on a first-come, first-served basis.
 A deposit is required.

-Please see the Loan Closet Flyer for more information.
+Loan Closet Flyer

 Offering information about the choices available to meet your long-term care needs.
 Learn about the spectrum of care – ranging from home-based care, the variety of assisted living options, and nursing home care.
 We help you to evaluate and weigh your long-term care service options.
 We can also answer your questions about Family Care and IRIS.